-W. M. Smith, a lawyer of Concord, N. C., is in receipt of some letters which indica'e the development of North Carolina.
+W. M. Smith, a lawyer of Concord, N. C., is m receipt of some letters which indica'e the development of North Carolina.
 One letter is from parties who want to locate an English colony, and to negotiate for the purchase of a large tract of land for their use.
-Another letter is from a Northern syndicate, which wants to purchase 15,000 acres of hard nights ago.
-One of the large turkey gobblers at the Columbia, S. C., Fair, it is said, deliberately committed suicide by fastening his head in the wire netting.
-He had not yet been judged.
-The best native cow adjudged to be at the Co'umbia, S. C., Fair was one exhibited by J. H. Wh rton, of Lourers This cow also won the milk test prize of \$25.00, making a record of 371 ; ou ds
+Another letter is from a Northern syndicate, which wants to purchase 15,000 acres of hard timber land and 10,000 acres of short ties who want to buy 10,000 acres of land for grazing purprses, their plan beraising industry.

-Governor Tillman ' na offsied a reward of \$250 for the arrest and conviction of of the advance made in marine en- the parties who shot J. D. Hairstone at his home in Goldville, S. C., a few
+Governor Tillman ' as offered a reward of \$250 for the arrest and conviction of the parties who shot J. D. Hairstone at his home in Goldville, S. C., a few nights ago.